cwajh/rpexpress/toolchain.md

 Templated pages are written in Copal.
 This is a slight modification of the Amber (https://github.com/burner/sweet.hpp.git) language, completely rewritten.

+cpl2html gives a way to quickly get up and running with a cpl file.
+It requires the JSON for Modern C++ library (https://github.com/nlohmann/json).

 Use a single fastcgi++ to call all page headers for dynamic access.

 	g++ --std=c++1y -I/home/rpexpress/local/include -L/home/rpexpress/local/lib \